kattemolle/LIGRAR/README.md

 ### Wall-clock time of line-graph routing

 Create a random graph, construct the line graph, create a circuit on the line graph, and put this circuit into line-graph routing.
+The benchmark is carried out on a 2019 MacBook Pro (16 inch, 2,6 GHz 6-Core Intel Core i7, 16 GB RAM) using a single thread.

 ```python